nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 kubectl apply -f ./config/web.yml
 ```

-The injector will automatically modify your deployment adding a `vault-agent` container which has been configured to authenticate with the Vault server and to write the secrets into your pod.
+The injector automatically modifies your deployment adding a `vault-agent` container which has been configured to authenticate with the Vault, and to write the secrets into a shared volume.

-This can been seen by looking at the file `/vault/secrets/db-creds` in the web pod, if you run the following command you will see the secrets which have been written as a JSON file.
+You can see this in action by running the following command, you will see the secrets which have been written as a JSON file.
 Whenever the secrets expire Vault will automatically re-generate this file, your application can watch for changes reloading the configuration as necessary.

 ```
 kubectl exec -it $(kubectl get pods --selector "app=web" -o jsonpath="{.items[0].metadata.name}")\
  -c web cat /vault/secrets/db-creds
 ```

-Since the deployment contains two pods you can run the following command to look at the second pod, you will see that each pod has been allocated unique databse credentials.
+Since the deployment contains two pods you can also run the following command to look at the second pod, you will see that each pod has been allocated unique databse credentials.

 ```
 kubectl exec -it $(kubectl get pods --selector "app=web" -o jsonpath="{.items[1].metadata.name}")\